Iolani Regent

 No analysis available

-I looked for leasehold language and specific expiry years such as "lease expires YEAR," "ground lease ends," or renewal terms, but the remarks do not mention any land tenure details.
-Since no lease expiration year is stated, this remains unknown.
+I looked for leasehold wording such as "lease expires YEAR," "ground lease ends," or any renewal/extension language, but the remarks do not mention land tenure at all.
+With no specific year stated, the expiry date cannot be extracted.

-I searched the remarks for explicit phrases such as "VA approved," "VA financing accepted," or similar language, but found none.
-Based on the absence of any VA-related wording in the public remarks, this is set to false with low-to-medium confidence.
+I searched the public remarks for explicit language such as "VA approved," "VA financing," or similar terms, but found none.
+Based on the absence of any VA-related references, this is treated as not indicated in the listings.

-The remarks repeatedly and directly describe the building as fully insured.
-That is strong evidence for walls-in/full building insurance coverage.
+The remarks repeatedly and explicitly describe the building as fully insured.
+That is strong evidence for walls-in or full building insurance coverage.

-I searched for phrases like FLSE passed, fire/life safety evaluation passed, fire safety certified, life safety compliant, and passed fire inspection.
-The remarks only mention fire sprinklers and safety-related features, which do not confirm that the building passed an evaluation.
+I searched the remarks for phrases like FLSE passed, fire/life safety evaluation passed, fire safety certified, life safety compliant, and passed fire inspection.
+The only safety-related language found was that the building is equipped with fire sprinklers, which is not the same as an explicit evaluation pass.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.